 Course Leader MA Architectural Histories, Theories and Interpretation, Postgraduate coordinator (RIBA part 2) History and Theory, Teaches on Architecture BA (Hons) (RIBA part 1).

 Coordinates Critical and Contextual Studies (BA), MA Architectural Histories, Theories and Interpretations.
-Professional Diploma in Architecture (RIBA part 2), BA Architecture (RIBA part 1).
+Professional Diploma in Architecture – RIBA2 and Architecture BA.

 Teaches on the BA (Hons) Fine Art